 Yesterday I decided that instead of messing around with all that, I would just follow the advice of the Nike shoe company, and just do it.
 So that’s what I did.

 I started out by removing the two coach batteries and taking them to O’Reilly Auto Parts and buying replacements.
+I later realized that you can learn how to recondition old batteries at home so I’ll do that next time.
 When I was a youngster, carrying big heavy batteries (they are bigger than car batteries) wasn’t any big deal.
 But by the time I got those suckers out of the battery compartment behind the motorhome’s dual wheels and carried them to the front and put them into the back of the Explorer, my back reminded me that I’m not a youngster anymore, and haven’t been in a long, long time.